 Telepractice is available to clients in Washington State who are unable to come to Sandy’s office due to distance or access challenges.
 Sandy is able to provide telepractice in alternative select states where licensing laws do not restrict services across state lines.

-Training for voice clinicians interested in working with transgender clients
+Training for voice clinicians and vocal coaches interested in working with transgender and gender diverse clients

-Sandy, Leah Helou, PhD CCC/SLP and Christie Block, MA CCC/SLP have collaborated to develop a two-day comprehensive training for speech-language pathologist/voice clinicians interested in serving the transgender population.
+Sandy, Leah Helou, PhD, CCC-SLP and Christie Block, MA, MS, CCC-SLPhave collaborated to develop a two-three day comprehensive training for speech-language pathologist/voice clinicians interested in serving the transgender population.
 The training sessions are offered live, as well as via webinar in order to meet the needs of as many clinicians as possible globally.
 Interested clinicians should contact Sandy in order to be placed on a contact list for future workshops.
-Our next workshop will be help in 2018.
+Our next workshop will be held in April, 2018.
+Below is our registration information.
+See you in Chicago!